pruje/libbash.sh/docs/libbash_gui.md

 #### Options
 ```
--l, --label TEXT      Change label (not available on zenity)
+-l, --label TEXT      Set a label for the question (not available on zenity)
 -c, --confirm         Display a confirm password dialog
---confirm-label TEXT  Change confirmation label (not available on zenity)
+--confirm-label TEXT  Set the confirmation label (not available on zenity)
+-m, --min-size N      Force password to have at least N characters
--t, --title TEXT      Set a title to the dialog
+-t, --title TEXT      Set a title for the dialog
 ```

 #### Exit codes